×

 Journal Entry: Water & Sky.
 Calder Sky, Volcano National Park.
 Series: Water and Sky.
 A view of the beautiful cloud formations visible on trails in the Volcano National Park.

-I drift freely as an artist to a place I sometimes touch upon when meditating.
-The world around me shapes my artwork.
-I can see it, even when I fail to unravel the reasons.
+I drift freely as an artist to a place I sometimes touch when I meditate.
+In the present, the world around me shapes my work.
+I see this, even when I fail to unravel the complexities.

 Caldera Sky, Volcano National Park